mhajisaid/portfolio/README.md

 ## Introduction:

 In relation to the previous assignment, this project aims to demonstrate solutions for cyber security issues that may arise for an online shopping system.
 As previously mentioned in the Online Shopping System proposal, one of the main security concerns outlined in the STRIDE threat modelling framework was Spoofing.
 Spoofing refers to the fraudulent practice of impersonating another entity, individual, or system with the intention of deceiving or misleading a user; Cybercriminals may attempt to gain access to sensitive information or carry out unauthorized actions by using false credentials to impersonate legitimate users (Shostack, 2014, p.
 64).
 To mitigate this risk, this project implements two-factor authentication (2FA) using Python.
-The two methods demonstrated in this project are One Time Password (OTP) and setting Password complexity requirement.
+The two methods demonstrated in this project are One Time Password (OTP) and Password Complexity Requirments.

 ## One Time Password:

 To overcome the main issues associated with relying on passwords and to ensure authentication and authorisation, the method of two-factor authentication was developed.
 This approach involves using two distinct components, commonly referred to as factors, namely the login credentials such as the username and password as well as a One Time Password, a dynamic code that can be obtained by the user usually via SMS (Andrews, 2018).
-OTP operates on the principle that every user's account is connected to a mobile phone, as a result, ideally only the user should receive SMS messages sent to the phone number associated with their account.
-The association of a specific device, such as a mobile phone, to a particular online account endows SMS OTP with considerable strength as an integral component of a multi-factor authentication and authorization system.
+Thus, once the user logs into the system using their username and password, they are sent a One Time Password to authenticate them and authorise them access to their account.
+OTP operates on the principle that every user's account is connected to a mobile phone and ideally only the user should receive SMS messages sent to the phone number associated with their account (Mulliner et al., 2013).
+Therefore, as devices are physically owned by individuals and associated with a specific account, this makes OTP an integral component of a multi-factor authentication (Reese et al., 2019).
+However, as studies have highlighted there several criticisms of OTP.
+This includes an attacker acquiring the OTP through physical access to the phone, a SIM swap attack, or wireless interception (Mulliner et al., 2013).
+In all these instances a cybercriminal could gain access to the OTP and authorisation into the user’s account.
+Thus, it is important to implement multiple layers of security measures as OTP can have limitations.
+This project uses PyOTP, a Python library for generating and authenticating one-time passwords.
+It is capable of implementing two-factor (2FA) or multi-factor (MFA) authentication methods in web applications and other systems that need users to log in.
+A time-based restriction element is also utilised to ensure the OTP times out if it is not used promptly.

-## soltuion 2
+## Password validator:
+Another Python library used in this project is the Password Validator.
+It is capable of validating passwords based on meting a set criteria.
+As described by Wang and Wang (2015), password composition policies are a set of guidelines that organisations use to help users create strong passwords.
+These policies outline the specifications for creating an acceptable password, including the minimum character length, for example, including at least eight characters, symbols, numbers, uppercase and lowercase letters).
+Password validation aims to address the issue of weak passwords and ensure users create stronger passwords.
+The purpose of strict password composition policies is to improve password security; however, they cannot guarantee that user-generated passwords will be difficult to crack.
+Users may still create passwords that meet the password composition policy requirements but are predictable, such as by using common words and dates or patterns (Guo et al., 2019).
+Therefore, to overcome these vulnerabilities, it is crucial to implement multiple layers of security measures.

 ## code decomposition
 ### Installing libraries: